 It is recommended to further identify any segregated/suspect deer carcasses in storage areas (via additional legible tag or writing on plastic covering).
 Example: CWD Suspect; Hold Pending Test Results.

+If lymph nodes from a carcass have been submitted for testing, do not cut or process the carcass until it has been cleared via test results from an accredited laboratory.
 CWD testing is recommended, but not required.
-Testing is requested for deer harvested in the southern half of Jackson and Isabella Counties, the western half of Gratiot County and in the Upper Peninsula CWD Core Area (areas of Delta, Dickinson and Menominee counties).
+Testing is requested for deer harvested in the southern half of Jackson and Isabella Counties, all of Gratiot County and in the Upper Peninsula CWD Core Area (areas of Delta, Dickinson and Menominee counties).
+Additionally, the DNR is beginning a five-year process of strategic, focused CWD surveillance around the state.
+In 2021 testing is also requested in Allegan, Barry, Branch, Calhoun, Eaton, Hillsdale, Jackson, Kalamazoo, Lenawee, Livingston, Macomb, Monroe, Oakland, St. Joseph, Washtenaw and Wayne counties.
 If you receive notification that a carcass in your possession has tested positive for CWD, you can contact the DNR Wildlife Disease Laboratory at 517-336-5030 for assistance with removal of the carcass.
-Results from CWD testing are available from the Michigan DNR at mi.gov/dnrlab as soon as possible, but may take up to 30 days of sample submission in peak season.
+Results from CWD testing are available from the Michigan DNR at https://www2.dnr.state.mi.us/testresults/ as soon as possible but may take up to 30 days of sample submission in peak season.

 Waste created from the processing of carcasses from CWD affected areas should be double bagged and placed in dumpsters or receptacles to be sent directly to a regulated landfill.